ramanagali/Interview_Guide/AWS_SecuritySpeciality.md

 * after decrypt of EBS KMS key is deleted 	- data is not recoverable
 * secure the EBS volume data at rest by explicit 			- Enable encryption with Cloud HSM
 * Encrypted EBS volumes are dettaching to EC2	- kms:CreateGrant & kms:GrantIsForAWSResource'
+* EBS Encryption
+  * Data at rest inside the volume is encrypted
+  * All data moving between the volume and the instance is encrypted
+  * All snapshots created from the volume is encrypted
+  * All volumes created from those snapshots are encrypted
+  * Data at rest inside the volume is encrypted
+  * Data moving between the volume and the instance is encrypted

 ### IAM
 * IAM role consists of 					- policy can be empty, trust policy cannot be empty for assume role